Skip to Content (Press Enter)

 Circle Surrogacy has helped straight and LGBTQ+ singles and couples from Ohio grow their families through surrogacy and egg donation for almost 25 years.

-The surrogacy process can feel complicated and overwhelming, as there are many moving parts.
-Working with an agency helps you navigate the milestones and events throughout your journey so that you can focus on the most essential thing: preparing for the arrival of your baby!
+The surrogacy process can feel complicated and overwhelming, with many moving parts.
+Working with an agency helps you navigate the milestones and events throughout your journey so that you can focus on the most essential thing: preparing for your baby's arrival!

 You may choose to undergo your surrogacy journey independently or with the help of a surrogacy agency.
 With over two decades of experience, Circle Surrogacy recommends working with an agency to ensure you have the proper support to ensure you have as smooth and safe of a journey as possible.